GelilaT/GelilaT/README.md

 ## Connect with Me

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gelila-tefera-7a7006259/) 🌐.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/gelila-tefera-7a7006259/) or [Telegram](https://t.me/gelila575) 🌐.

 Looking forward to collaborating and creating something amazing! 🚀